The Art of War: Application outside the military

+Some of the book's admirers claim that it has a variety of applications in a myriad of competitive non-military endeavors across the modern world including espionage, culture, politics, business, and sports.

-Many business books have applied the lessons taken from the book to office politics and corporate business strategy.
-Many Japanese companies make the book required reading for their key executives.
-The book is also popular among Western business circles citing its utilitarian values regarding management practices.
-Many entrepreneurs and corporate executives have turned to it for inspiration and advice on how to succeed in competitive business situations.
+Some business books have claimed to see metaphorical parallels from The Art of War to office politics and corporate business strategy.
+Some Japanese companies make the book required reading for their key executives.
+Entrepreneurs and corporate executives have turned to it for inspiration and advice on how to succeed in competitive business situations.
 The book has also been applied to the field of education.

 The Art of War has been the subject of legal books and legal articles on the trial process, including negotiation tactics and trial strategy.

-The book The 48 Laws of Power by Robert Greene employs philosophies covered in The Art of War.
+The book The 48 Laws of Power by Robert Greene has many quotations from The Art of War.

 The Art of War has also been applied in sports.
 National Football League coach Bill Belichick, record holder of the most Super Bowl wins in history, has stated on multiple occasions his admiration for The Art of War.
 Brazilian association football coach Luiz Felipe Scolari actively used The Art of War for Brazil's successful 2002 World Cup campaign.
 During the tournament Scolari put passages of The Art of War underneath his players' doors at night.

-The Art of War is often quoted while developing tactics and/or strategy in esports.
-"Play To Win" by David Sirlin analyses applications of the ideas from The Art of War in modern esports.
+Playing To Win by David Sirlin analyses applications of the ideas from The Art of War in modern esports.
 The Art of War was released in 2014 as an e-book companion alongside the Art of War DLC for Europa Universalis IV, a PC strategy game by Paradox Development Studios, with a foreword by Thomas Johansson.

-The Art of War has also been featured in the 2019 video game Age of Empires II: Definitive Edition from Microsoft.